StatelessStudio/SimpleAudioLibrary/README.md

 ### Create a listener (observer)

-Create a listener to "hear" the sound, and to register a device to hear with.
+Create a listener to "hear" the sound, and to register a device to hear with:

-**NOTE - As of v1.0.0, you can create multiple listeners, but only if you know what you're doing!
-Most applications will only need a single listener!**

 ```cpp
 SimpleAudio::Listener listener;